ltdrdata/ComfyUI-Workflow-Component/README.md

 ![component-menu](misc/menu.png)

-* Once all the component workflows have been created, you can save them through the "SaveAsComponent" option in the menu.
+* Once all the component workflows have been created, you can save them through the "Export As Component" option in the menu.
 The file extension will be .component.json.

 ## How To Use Component